raulperula/raulperula.github.io/_posts/2016-01-26-SoftwareEngineering.md

 **Agile Software Development** is a set of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.

 **Continuous integration** (CI) is the practice of merging all developer working copies to a shared mainline several times a day.
+Jenkins and Travis.

-Software testing is an investigation conducted to provide stakeholders with information about the quality of the product or service under test.
+Software **testing** is an investigation conducted to provide stakeholders with information about the quality of the product or service under test.